 Korea and Russia upgraded their bilateral relations to a Strategic Cooperative Partnership on the occasion of the official visit of President Lee Myung-bak to Russia in September 2008.
 Since then, the two countries have increased high-level exchange and expanded their governmental and non-governmental channels of cooperation.

-The two countries have held 16 summit meetings since 2008, agreed to launch a comprehensive dialogue platform for their business, academic, governmental and non-governmental leaders under the name of “Korea-Russia Dialogue” in April 2010, and established a pro-Korea network in Russia called the “Russia-Korea Society” in 2014.
+The two countries agreed to launch a comprehensive dialogue platform for their business, academic, governmental and non-governmental leaders under the name of “Korea-Russia Dialogue” in April 2010, and established a pro-Korea network in Russia called the “Russia-Korea Society” in 2014.